What does outstanding payment mean?

 Outstanding payments are legally enforceable debts.
 You have:

-• The right to claim statutory interest (8% + base rate for business-to-business debts)
+• The right to claim statutory interest (8% + Bank of England base rate for business-to-business debts)

 How to manage outstanding payments